EST-NINE/EST-NINE/README.md

 ## About me

-- 🧑‍💻 I’m currently working on several back-end projects with GoLang and Java
+- 🧑‍💻 I’m currently working on several back-end projects with Java and GoLang
 - 💡 I am an NCUHOMER working for <a href="https://github.com/ncuhome">@ncuhome</a> as a Backend Engineer
+- ✨ First Prize of QiNiu Cloud 1024 Competition, <a href ="https://www.qiniu.com/activity/detail/66cfe17084a4441c29b08be9#list-of-winners">Official Website</a>, <a href ="https://github.com/Team-DuiDuiDui/GeniusRank">Project Address</a>
 - ❤️ Aiming to enjoy coding and animation in my remaining life

 ## Always use
 ![Spring](https://img.shields.io/badge/Spring-6DB33F?style=for-the-badge&logo=spring&logoColor=white)